VoidHack/write-ups/BSidesSF 2019 CTF/pwn/genius/README.md

 1111
 ```

-Interesting, but let's back to `apply_patch function`. `offset` and `byte` are calculated using converted bytes.
+Interesting, but let's back to `apply_patch` function. `offset` and `byte` are calculated using converted bytes.
 More accurately, it uses some bits of each converted byte to calculate `offset` (2 bytes size) and `byte` (1 byte size).
 Now, we just need to understand how bits are placed.
 After spending some time we've got the next:

 - First line : global bit index

-- Second line : converted byte number (you see them in the picture above somewhere)
+- Second line : converted byte number (you saw them in the picture somewhere above)

 - Third line : local bit index.
 If you remember, all our converted bytes are between `0b000` and `0b1111`, so different bits are used in different places.